A traditional Georgian Supra at Jewell’s Restaurant at Spice Route Destination.

 If you’ve ever found yourself in Georgia, Eastern Europe, chances are you’re familiar with a supra.
 The Georgian word for “tablecloth”, a supra is synonymous with a festive occasion where people come together at a large table laden with various traditional dishes and wine.
 Sounds like an experience not to be missed, right?

-Then you’re definitely going to want to experience one of Jewell’s Supra dinner evenings.
+Then you’re definitely going to want to book for the Supra lunch at Jewell’s.

 Where exceptional food meets extraordinary wine